Seahawks’ Russell Wilson was not ‘in favor’ of Brian Schottenheimer’s firing but trusts Pete Carroll

 But Wilson downplayed that comment, saying, “I think what coach is really talking about is — and me and him have been able to coordinate and talk on that front — is that we have to do everything extremely well.
 Think about it — if you really want to be a great offense, best in the league, best in the world, we have to be able to throw it down the field.
 We have to be able to have great concepts in the middle of field.
 You need to get the ball out quick and calling pays for us.
 We have to have our screen game be great.
 We want to run the ball extremely well.
 We want to be up-tempo and change the pace.

-Wilson also downplayed the impact that two-deep coverage by opponents caused Seattle this season, mostly shying away from specifics of what he thought went wrong at the end.
+Wilson also downplayed the impact that two-deep coverage by opponents hampered the Seahawks this season, mostly shying away from specifics of what he thought went wrong at the end.

 “I don’t think we necessarily needed to get teams out of it,” Wilson said.
 “I think that we just, we have to be able to throw it and run it in those situations.”